shravan-padakanti/scala-3/Parallel-Scan-(Prefix-Sum)-Operation.md

 case class NodeRes[A](l: TreeRes[A], override val res: A, r: TreeRes[A]) extends TreeRes[A]
 ```

+Can you define reduceRes function that transforms `Tree` into `TreeRes`?

 #### Reduce that preserves the computation tree

 ```scala